About the FICO Credit Score

-Since we live in an automated, it's probably not that surprising that your ability to repay virtually any loan comes down to a single number.
+Since we live in a computer-driven world, you're probably not surprised to hear that your creditworthiness comes down to one number.

-Credit reporting agencies use your history of paying loans to build a FICO score.
+Credit reporting agencies use your payment history to create this score.

-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Late Payments - Do you have any payments later than 30 days?
+- Late Payments - Have you paid more than 30 days late, and how often?

 - Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Know your FICO

-Before you can improve your score, you must get your score and ensure that the reports from each reporting agency are correct.
-Fair Isaac, the company that offered the original FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
-Also available are information and online tools that help you understand how to improve your FICO score.
+Before you can improve your credit score, you must know your score and be sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.